khast3x/khast3x.github.io/_posts/2019-06-07-docker-h8mail.md

 *  choosing to boot into a ready-made Docker "image" with your cloud service provider
 *  installing Docker on a vanilla Ubuntu server.
 Here is the documentation for [installing docker on Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+Here is a detailed community tutorial for getting started with [Docker on DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04).

-> Make sure the server you're renting has enough storage space for our downloads.
-In this tutorial ~60GB should be okay.
+*Make sure the server you're renting has enough storage space for our downloads.
+In this tutorial ~60GB should be okay.*

 To test that everything is working correctly, SSH into your new instance and run this docker "hello-world":